Sigtran/CC_GW_Parser/README.md

 Download or clone parse.py

 Open parse.py in notepad or similar and modify the members list.
 Members list IS case sensitive and the whole file IS space sensitive.
+Save parse.py file.

 Start capturing on Wireshark